Cluster

 Quotas are intentionally restrictive, if you need them to be increased, please contact support@genouest.org.

-As a general rule, user should not write during the jobs in the /home or /groups directory, nor do heavy read operations on these volume.
+As a general rule, users should not write in the /home or /groups directories during a job, nor do any heavy read operations on these volumes.
 They are used to keep your data safe.
 During jobs, one should use the /scratch directory.
-This directory is hosted by a high performance system and designed for temporary data.
+This directory is hosted by a high performance system and is designed for temporary data.
 It supports heavy read and write operations.

 Please note that none of your data is backed up.
 If you would like us to backup your data for specific reasons, you can contact us and we will help you to find a solution.